 This chicken Milanese is crispy on the outside and juicy on the inside!
 Perfect for lunch or dinner – it’s breaded, lightly fried, and packed with traditional Italian flavors.
 This chicken Milanese recipe comes together in under 30 minutes.

-What Make this Chicken Milanese Recipe So Good
+What Make This Recipe So Good

 - Italian breadcrumbs surrounding a thin chicken cutlet make for an incredibly crispy chicken Milanese.
 It’s like one big grown-up chicken tender, but better!